tylerburleigh/LinkedInJobsScrapeR/README.md

-# LinkedInJobsScrapeR: Scrape LinkedIn Job Ads using R + Node.js
+# LinkedInJobsScrapeR: Scrape LinkedIn Jobs using R + Node.js

 **LinkedInJobsScrapeR** is an `R` package that you can use to scrape LinkedIn job ads and build a tidy dataset for analysis.
 It uses `Node.js` in addition to `R`.